-Inequality has long fascinated economists, and growing income inequality has been recently and heatedly discussed in public forums.1 This public discussion has been complemented by a number of academic studies highlighting the spatial distribution of wage inequality.
-We have learned that there is a strong and increasing positive relationship between wage inequality and city size (Baum-Snow and Pavan, 2012; Moretti, 2013; Lindley and Machin, 2014), and that high and low-skill workers are increasingly segregated across cities (Diamond, 2015).
+Inequality has long fascinated economists, and growing income inequality has been recently and heatedly discussed in public forums.
+This public discussion has been complemented by a number of academic studies highlighting the spatial distribution of wage inequality.
+We have learned that there is a strong and increasing positive relationship between wage inequality and city size (Baum-Snow and Pavan, 2013; Moretti, 2013; Lindley and Machin, 2014), and that high and low-skill workers are increasingly segregated across cities (Diamond, 2015).
 In this paper, we add a further attribute of a city to this discussion: spatial position.
-We first document the relationship between inequality and geography in the American data.
-Then we build and estimate an equilibrium model to measure the importance of geography for wage inequality, and to study the effects of trade and productivity shocks on welfare and inequality.
+We first document the relationship between skill wage premia and geographical location across American cities.
+Then we build and estimate an equilibrium model to study the influence of geography on the skill wage premium, and to study the effects of trade and productivity shocks on welfare and inequality.

-Using American census data, we show that geographical location has significant power in explaining observed skill wage premia.
-This result holds across a wide variety of specifications and weighting strategies.
-In a word, the closer a city is to the ocean and the nearer it is to other cities, the more unequal it tends to be.2 For example, Minneapolis is around one standard deviation more isolated than Miami, and has wage inequality around two standard deviations lower than Miami.
+Using American census data, we show that the skill wage premium tends to be smaller in more geographically isolated cities.
+This result holds across a variety of specifications and weighting strategies.
+More specifically, the closer a city is to the ocean and the nearer it is to other cities, the larger the difference between the wages of college-educated and high-schooleducated workers tends to be.
+For example, Minneapolis is around one standard deviation more isolated than Miami, and has skill wage premia around two standard deviations lower than Miami.
 In order to explain this correlation together with previously documented facts on population and wages, we develop an estimable equilibrium model of domestic trade and inequality.

 While our research speaks to several literatures, our primary contribution is in developing an estimable equilibrium model of spatial wage inequality in which geography matters.
-Following and contributing to the popular debate on inequality, several authors have expanded our understanding of wage and welfare inequality in American data (Baum-Snow and Pavan, 2012; Combes et al., 2012b; Moretti, 2013; Davis and Dingel, 2014; Diamond, 2015; Farrokhi, 2018).
+Following and contributing to the popular debate on inequality, several authors have expanded our understanding of wage and welfare inequality in American data (Baum-Snow and Pavan, 2013; Combes et al., 2012b; Moretti, 2013; Diamond, 2015; Farrokhi, 2018).
 As a shorthand, we refer to these papers as the spatial inequality literature.
 To date, the spatial inequality literature has abstracted from geography.
 Either cities are unable to trade with each other, or able to trade with each other costlessly.
 In both of these extremes, the geographic location of a city relative to other cities is irrelevant, so questions about the interaction of geography with inequality cannot be addressed.
 By including costly trade between cities in a model of mobile heterogeneous labor, we can measure the contribution of geography to inequality.

 In order to solve an equilibrium model of inequality, we use tools recently introduced to the economic geography literature by Allen and Arkolakis (2014).
-We follow a growing body of literature estimating structural economic geography models to evaluate the effects of economic policy on migration and welfare (Bartelme, 2015; Desmet et al., 2016; Allen et al., 2016).
-The economic geography literature as a whole has typically focused on welfare at the aggregate
+We follow a growing body of literature estimating structural economic geography models to evaluate the effects of economic policy on migration and welfare (Bartelme, 2018; Desmet et al., 2016; Allen et al., 2016).

-1The literature on the causes of the rise in American wage inequality in the United States is large.
+&lt;sup>1The literature on the causes of the rise in American wage inequality in the United States is large.
 For an extensive treatment, see Goldin and Katz (2009).
 There is also a growing body of literature on consequences of inequality.
 For example some studies link income inequality to the recent rise of populism in the United States (McCarty et al., 2016), others to adverse health outcomes (Wilkinson and Pickett, 2006).

-2These concepts will be defined precisely in Section 2.2.
+&lt;sup>2These concepts will be defined precisely in Section 2.2.